Generalization Bounds for Markov Algorithms through Entropy Flow Computations: Introduction

-\paragraph{Extending the scope of continuous-time analysis.}In this work, we aim to alleviate these issues and extend the entropy flow technique by utilizing a new class of continuous approximations of discrete-time Markov algorithms\footnote{Such a focus on Markov algorithms is not new in the generalization field \citep{camuto_fractal_2021,hodgkinson2022generalizationboundsusinglower,chandramoorthy_generalization_2022,zhu_uniform--time_2023-1}.} with formal approximation guarantees, which we now describe.
-For a given Markov algorithm $X_{k+1}^S = F(X_k^S, U_k, S)$, we define the \emph{Poissonization} of $(X_k^S)_{k\in\N}$ as the continuous-time process $Y_t^S := X^S_{N_t}$, where $N_t$ is a Poisson process \citep{lasota_chaos_1994} (see \Cref{def:poisson-process}) .
-This technique has been classically used in the analysis of the convergence of Markov chains \citep{diaconis_logarithmic_1996,chen_logarithmic_2008,caputo_entropy_2024,del_moral_contraction_2003,wang_transport-information_2020}, notably by relying on modified versions of LSIs.
-Moreover, contrary to all continuous-time approximations of discrete-time algorithms, Poissonization is not problem-specific, meaning that it can be applied similarly to all Markov algorithms.
-Recently, Poissonization\footnote{It is called \emph{continuization} by \citet{even_continuized_2021} and \emph{continuous-time semigroup} by \citet{diaconis_logarithmic_1996}. } emerged in optimization theory in \cite{even_continuized_2021} to study Nesterov acceleration.
+In this work, we propose alleviating the issues mentioned above by extending the scope of the entropy flow method to all Markov algorithms.
+At the heart of our approach lies a new class of continuous-time approximations of general (discrete-time) Markov algorithms with formal guarantees.
+For a given Markov algorithm $X_{k+1}^S = F(X_k^S, U_k, S)$, we define the \emph{Poissonization} of $(X_k^S)_{k\in\N}$ as the continuous-time process $Y_t^S := X^S_{N_t}$, where $N_t$ is a Poisson process \citep{lasota_chaos_1994} (see \Cref{def:poisson-process}).
+This technique has been classically used in the analysis of the convergence of Markov chains \citep{diaconis_logarithmic_1996,chen_logarithmic_2008,caputo_entropy_2024,del_moral_contraction_2003,wang_transport-information_2020} and has recently emerged in optimization theory in \cite{even_continuized_2021} to study Nesterov acceleration.

-A major innovation in our work is to connect Poissonization with the theory of generalization and thus, unveiling new links between generalization and convergence of Markov algorithms.
-Through an elegant formulation of the entropy flow, Poissonization acts as a tractable method to leverage the continuous-time machinery to analyze discrete-time algorithms.

-\paragraph{Contributions.} We summarize our contributions as follows: \begin{enumerate}[noitemsep] \item We propose in \Cref{sec:poissonization-entropy-flow} a framework to analyze the generalization error of Poissonized Markov algorithms by \textit{(i)} deriving a closed-form expression of the associated entropy flow and \textit{(ii)} showing that the Poissonized generalization error is a sound approximation in certain cases. \item We show that if the algorithm $(X_k^S)_{k\in\N}$ is convergent as $k\to\infty$, the Poissonized generalization error $G_S(Y_k^S)$ (at time $t=k$) will coincide with $G_S(X_k^S)$ at a rate matching the convergence of $(X_k^S)_{k\in\N}$.
-In addition to the existing literature on ``depoissonization'', which suggests that Poissonized generalization bounds can be informative in numerous cases, our result provides an alternative sufficient condition, which further highlights this fact.